MoritzLost/TrelloWire/README.md

 This is a brief overview of how the module is structured and how it maps pages to cards.
 This is important to understand if you want to use modify the module's behaviour through hooks, or use it's API effectively.
 There are three main classes included:

 - `ProcessWire\TrelloWire`.
 This registers all hooks and handles page creation and change events according to the module configuration.
 - `ProcessWire\TrelloWireCard`.
 This is a ProcessWire module as well and is installed alongside the TrelloWire.
-It is a basic WireData container for card data and has several setter methods for the card title, description, labels, id etc. Every setter method is hookable, so you can hook into the card data independent of in what context it is created.
+It is a basic WireData container for card data and has several setter methods for the card title, description, labels, id etc. Every setter method is hookable, so you can hook into the card data independent of what context it is created in.
 - `ProcessWire\TrelloWire\TrelloWireApi`.
 This is a simple wrapper around the Trello API.
 Check the last section on how to use it.

 Whenever an applicable page is published (or created, depending on the settings), TrelloWire creates a new card on Trello using data from that page.
 The Trello API returns the card ID.
 This ID is then stored inside the [page's meta data](https://processwire.com/blog/posts/pw-3.0.133/#new-page-gt-meta-method).
 This way, ProcessWire pages are mapped to Trello cards.
 For subsequent page save events, TrelloWire will check if the page meta data contains a card ID and update the corresponding card according to the settings.
-Likewise, if you want to check whether a TrelloWireCard instance is intended for a new card or an existing card, check if it's `id` property is set.
-If it does, it references an existing card.
+Likewise, if you want to check (e.g. in a hook) whether a TrelloWireCard instance corresponds to a new card or an existing card, check if it's `id` property is set.
+If it is, it references an existing card.

 ## Using the API class